SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 This is because clients in open ecosystems may legitimately use the same authorization server across different client configurations, as developers are allowed to build custom functionalities that access the same resources.
 As a result, an attacker may register an attacker-controlled authorization server, or an honest authorization server owned by someone else, possibly one that is already registered under a different client configuration at the same client.

-For brevity of presentation, in the following, let H-AS, H-RS, and H-Config denote an honest authorization server, resource server, and client configuration, respectively.
-Let A-AS, A-RS, and A-Config denote an attacker-controlled authorization server, resource server, and client configuration, respectively.

 ### Mix-Up Attacks Reloaded {#MixUpReloaded}

 This section provides a tailored attack description and practical defense for mix-up attacks in open ecosystems.
 The descriptions here follow {{research.cuhk}}, where additional details of the attack are laid out.